rabbitmq/rabbitmq-website/site/install-windows.md

 The service will run fine using its default settings.
 It is possible to [customise the RabbitMQ environment](/configure.html#customise-windows-environment) or edit [configuration](/configure.html#configuration-file).

+**Important**: after setting environment variables, it is necessary to reinstall the service.

 ### Run RabbitMQ

 The RabbitMQ service starts automatically.
 You can